Susette has a Master's degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 North, east, and southern Africa

 Here is the ultimate goal: To have a balance of biomes in every continent with just enough rain to support them.
-For example, Australia could have green cities, a desert, a forest, grasslands, and seascapes, instead of being primarily a giant desert surrounded by ocean.
+For example, Australia could have green cities, a desert, a forest, grasslands, and seascapes, instead of being primarily a giant desert surrounded by ocean with a little forest up north.
 All of its citizens would have access to drinking water from groundwater, rainfall, and/or a giant lake in the interior.